 Exercise must remain an important part of your health regimen, even during the busy holiday season.
 I didn’t say squeeze it in between functions…this is the time for you to kick up the intensity.

 High-intensity intervals work best.
 I do 100% effort for one minute with a two-minute slowdown, repeated for 20 minutes.
 When done effectively this will be the longest one minute and the shortest two minutes you have ever experienced.
 You will continue to burn fat long after you are done if the intensity is at a high enough level.

 Related: 7 Ways to Get Motivated to Exercise

 What should you do?
 Anything that gets your heart pumping and your body moving.
 Running, biking and swimming are all great choices but choose an exercise that you enjoy doing so you’ll be motivated to stick with it during those one-minute sprints.

 2. Exercise First Thing in the Morning

 Get your workout started first thing in the morning.
-Cardio done on and empty stomach has been shown to help burn fat more effectively then after eating.
+Cardio is done on an empty stomach has been shown to help burn fat more effectively than after eating.